actions-marketplace-validations/gh-jir_deploy-firebase-functions/README.md

-# Original README manifest from chrissank/deploy-firebase-functions

-# Deploy to Firebase Functions With Project Targets!
+# Deploy to Firebase Functions With Project targets

+*Forked from chrissank/deploy-firebase-functions, updated to use node v16 *

 A GitHub Action to deploy to Firebase Functions that is able to deploy to different projects.
 Need to deploy to production on one branch, then to development on another?
 Specify a 'target' by using the <key, value> set in your `firebaserc` file.
 For example:

 ```
 {